MoellerJDev/memorable-moments/README.md

 This project is licensed under the [MIT License](link-to-license-file).
 Feel free to modify and distribute it as per the terms of the license.

 ## Contact
-For any inquiries or feedback, please reach out to [Your Name](josh.t.m@outlook.com).
+For any inquiries or feedback, please reach out to [Josh Moeller](josh.t.m@outlook.com).